top of page

 MY STRATEGY

-There are many strategies you can use when investing in stocks.
+There are many strategies that you can employ when investing in stocks.
 I am primarily a value investor, which means that I invest in great companies when they are available at a good price, based on their intrinsic value.
 I do not want to delve into the entire history of value investing.
 Instead, I would like to share with you my approach to valuing a company, which you can use as a guideline when reading my blog.

 Ok, let's go through this.
 Once you read my blog post on how I value companies, you will see that I refer to something called a "moat" and different metrics.
 I will go through them shortly.